JavaScriptPlayground/cloudflare-worker-fritzbox-dyndns/README.md

 # Cloudflare Worker Fritz!Box DynDNS
 A simple Cloudflare Worker script to update your IP address using the build-in Fritz!Box DynDNS.

-# ⚠ Work in progress! ⚠
-## I am currently working on a good documentation for the script!

 ----

 ## Why this script?